 Of the 22 putative C. albicans EV markers, the MCC/eisosome proteins Sur7 and Evp1 are certainly the most promising candidates.
 Interestingly, other MCC/eisosome proteins including Nce102, Pil1, and Lsp1 were detected in all four EV proteomes and Fmp45 was quantified in both DAY286 data sets.
 MCC/eisosomes are important for cell wall synthesis and organisation as well as the recruitment of proteins to the plasma membrane [107].
 We speculate that these fungal-specific microdomains also have a role in EV biogenesis from C. albicans, and potentially other fungi, based on the role of TEMs in sorting specific cargo into mammalian EVs [108].

-To supplement the positive EV markers, we selected 62 proteins that were significantly less abundant in or absent from C. albicans EVs as potential negative markers.
+To supplement the positive EV markers, we selected 62 proteins that were significantly less abundant in, or were absent from C. albicans EVs as potential negative markers.
 They included ribosome associated proteins such as Tif11 and Tma19, which are potential MISEV2018 category 3 markers.
 Proteins of this category are part of non-EV co-isolated structures (such as ribosomes) and their depletion in EV isolations is a measure of purity [15].
 The 62 candidates were refined to seven proteins that had been interrogated using antibodies or fluorescent constructs in as reported in previous literature [109–114]; making them prime targets for initial validation.
-All seven were from intracellular compartments such as the mitochondria (Lpd1, Sod2), the vacuole (Apr1, Cpy1, Lap41), the cell wall (Gpm1) and actin cortical patches (Apb1), and can be roughly assigned to MISEV2018 marker category 4.
+All seven were from intracellular compartments such as the mitochondria (Lpd1, Sod2), the vacuole (Apr1, Cpy1, Lap41), the cell wall (Gpm1) and actin cortical patches (Apb1) and can be roughly assigned to MISEV2018 marker category 4.

 We have focused on the identification of EV marker proteins; however, the biological activities of these proteins provide insight into function of C. albicans EVs.
 Functional enrichment analysis of the EV proteins indicated a likely role in pathogenesis (Figure 3).
 Several of the most enriched proteins in all four data sets are antigenic virulence factors involved in morphogenesis such as Bgl2, Mp65 and Phr1 [68, 115, 116].
-Furthermore, hyphal-specific virulence proteins including Xog1, Sap5, Hyr1, and Ece1 are highly abundant in biofilm EVs but absent from the biofilm cell lysates (Supplementary Data S2).
+Furthermore, hyphal-specific virulence proteins including Xog1, Sap5, Hyr1, and Ece1 are highly abundant in biofilm EVs but absent from the biofilm cell lysates or EVs from yeast-form cells of the same strain (Supplementary Data S2).
 Also, of note was the enrichment of Cdr1/Cdr2 in EVs from all strains (Table 1).
 These drug efflux pump proteins are important in the development of resistance to azole antifungals [69].
 Their presence in C. albicans EVs indicates that EVs may function in azole resistance through transportation of efflux pumps from resistant to non-resistant C. albicans cells.
 This differs from previous studies where C. albicans EVs contribute to azole resistance through delivery of matrix components and glucan modification enzymes to promote biofilm growth [32].

 Conclusion